The Front Jiu-Jitsu Collective

 « To help maintain social distancing between students/partner groups, classes will be limited to six spaces for solo classes and 10 (5 partner groups) for partner classes.

-« You will need to sign up in advance for each class using MINDBODY either on our website in the Class Schedule section or on the MINDBODY app by searching for The Front Climbing Club.
-You won’t need to make an additional “reserve a spot to climb” reservation on our website, though.
+« You will need to sign up in advance for each class using RGPro Connect on either on our website in the Class Schedule section or on the RGPro Connect app, available on iOS and Android devices.

 « We will screen everyone for symptoms and take everyone’s temperature before class (you won’t be allowed to train with symptoms or a temperature above 100.3).

-« We will ask that students wear masks during warmups and partner drills (we’ve tried it, it’s not so bad).
-If you choose to roll (spar) with your partner at the end of class, we will not require you to wear a mask during that portion.
+« We ask that students wear masks at ALL TIMES (we’ve tried it, it’s not so bad).
 If you don’t have one already, please see our front desk about getting a mask.

 « For the time being the Jiu-Jitsu space will only be open during class times (you can stay after class to continue training, though) and private instruction, so that we can manage the disinfecting of the mats.
 We do intend to allow open mats eventually!